The Art of Positive Communication in Customer Service

 1. Body language (55%)

 But what would happen if the other said I’m very sorry that happened, but they would be sprawled in a chair and texting at the same time?
-I don’t know how about you, but I would be really mad to see something like that.
+I don’t know how about you, but I would be mad to see something like that.

-It’s a very clear proof that people would rather analyze your gestures than words.
+People would rather analyze your gestures than words.
 Therefore here are a couple of tips on how to control your body and send positive signals to customers:

 - Always smile when you greet or talk to customers.
 Even if you are speaking on phone and customers can’t see you, it makes a huge difference in your voice tone and they will hear you smiling.